HOLIDAY RECIPES!

 For your Thanksgiving/Solstice/Christmas/Hannukah/New Years Enjoyment!

-VVF skyr makes a lush and luxurious swap for cream cheese, creme fraiche, ricotta or sour cream.
+VVF skyr makes a lush and luxurious swap for cream cheese, creme fraiche, mascarpone, ricotta or sour cream.

 APPS